swantzter/apollo-datasource-firestore/README.md

 This is a Firestore DataSource for Apollo GraphQL Servers.
 It was adapted from the [CosmosDB DataSource](https://github.com/andrejpk/apollo-datasource-cosmosdb)

+> **Warning**\
+> Version 6.x and up supports apollo server v4, and, through the nature of
+> apollo server v4 it works well with other graphql servers or even standalone.\
+> If you need apollo server v3 support, use version 5.x of this package.

 ## Usage

 Use by creating a new class extending the `FirestoreDataSource`, with the desired document type.
 Use separate DataSources for each data type, and preferably different collections in Firestore too.
 Initialise the class by passing a collection reference created by the Firestore library.

 ```typescript